 03 of 04

-- Place all of your ingredients (except for the simple syrup) in the glass jar and then pour in the Everclear.
+- Place all ingredients (except the simple syrup) in the glass jar and pour in the Everclear.

 - Close the lid tightly and give the jar a good shake to distribute the ingredients.

-- Then let it sit in a cool, dark place for 30 to 40 days.
+- Let it sit in a cool, dark place for 30 to 40 days.

-- You can give it a little shake every now and then to redistribute the ingredients.
+- You can give the jar a little shake every now and then to redistribute the ingredients.

 Most recipes for nocino instruct you to leave it in a bright, sunny spot to macerate, but that seems counter to all logic about infusing liquor.
-Light can degrade and destroy flavor and aroma compounds, It is better to store the jar in a cool, dark cupboard.
-Just a few hours later, a peek into the jar revealed that the walnuts had already begun to oxidize and turn black (particularly any that were above the water line).
+Light can degrade and destroy flavor and aroma compounds, it is better to store the jar in a cool, dark cupboard.
+Within a few hours, the walnuts will oxidize and turn black (particularly any that were above the water line).

 04 of 04